 In the 1990s, many resorts and hotels began putting in spas so guest could enjoy a massage alongside other pleasures like golf, tennis, and swimming (the classic resort experience), or while staying in a hotel for business or pleasure.

 As spas have become more important, so have the spas in resorts and hotels.
-Many resort spas have added a healthy roster of exercise classes (usually for a fee but sometimes included).
+Many resort spas have added a healthy roster of exercise classes, usually for a fee but sometimes included in the base price.
 They have gyms and sometimes personal trainers on hand.
 Some have even added wellness centers that are specifically aimed at improving health.

 Cruise ship spas, an onboard amenity to enhance the guest experience, can be seen as part of this group.